Banco del Mutuo Soccorso (album)

 Banco del Mutuo Soccorso is the eponymous debut album by Italian progressive rock band Banco del Mutuo Soccorso.

-The cover of the original vinyl was shaped like a piggy bank; a slit was extracted from a strip of cardboard with the faces of the members of the group.
+The original cover was die-cut to be shaped like a piggy bank; a slit was extracted from a strip of cardboard with the faces of the members of the group.
 The image on the cover is by illustrator Mimmo Mellino.

 Track listing

 Music by Vittorio Nocenzi.
 Lyrics by Vittorio Nocenzi and Francesco Di Giacomo.